 Noting, the various 'on-switches' that may trigger different obligations, it would appear that all telecommunications Carriers/Carriage Service Providers (C/CSPs) and cloud/data providers are likely to be captured by the draft legislation.
 This, in combination with the very broad definitions of 'data storage and processing provider/service', creates extensive reach, consequent industry-wide compliance costs and potential for duplication of efforts across the sector.
-(Also refer to Section 5 for further thoughts on duplication of regulations.)

-The legislation should consider whether certain types of providers or services can be excluded from the obligation at the outset, rather than accepting default inclusion of all C/CSPs (and subsequent 'on-switches' via asset categories or SoNS).
-This could be done through nominating specific C/CSPs (as occurs in regard to the notification obligations of TSSR regime) or by exempting certain types of C/CSPs (e.g. as a function of size/subscriber/type of customer/numbers).
+The legislation should consider whether certain types of providers or services can be excluded from the obligation at the outset, rather than accepting default inclusion of all C/CSPs (and subsequent 'on-switches' via asset categories or systems of national significance (SoNS)).
+This could be done through nominating specific C/CSPs (as occurs in regard to the notification obligations of Telecommunications Sector Security Reforms (TSSR) regime) or by exempting certain types of C/CSPs (e.g. as a function of size/subscriber/type of customer/numbers).
 Similar treatment could be considered for cloud/data sector providers.